womenwhocodeto/emoji-finder/README.md

 Even on sites without a backend (i.e. Node.js), it's recommended that you use a build system, such as Gulp, Grunt, or Webpack.
 See how to do so on [Babel docs here](http://babeljs.io/docs/setup/).

-We use babel-standalone because our example project requires using Babel as just a compiler for our code.
+We use babel-standalone because our example project requires using Babel to quickly demonstrate the usage of ES2015 features.
 Make sure to read through the use cases here: [README.md](https://github.com/Daniel15/babel-standalone/blob/master/README.md)

 # Emoji Browser Support
 Take a look at the support for emojis on various operating systems and their browsers today: [CanIEmoji](http://caniemoji.com/)

 We've excluded the number emojis due to their lack of support on Chrome.
-We encourage you to try out adding fallback support with a JS library such as [JS Emoji](https://github.com/iamcal/js-emoji)
+We encourage you to try out adding fallback support with a JS library such as [JS Emoji](https://github.com/iamcal/js-emoji) or the open-source emoji set [Emoji One](https://github.com/Ranks/emojione)

 # Above and Beyond